The Chopper: Critical reviews

-"The Chopper" received generally positive reviews from critics.
+"The Chopper" received positive reviews from critics.
 Kayla Kumari Upadhyaya of The A.V.
-Club gave the episode an "B+" grade and wrote, "As the penultimate episode of season two, 'The Chopper' clearly ends up mostly being the set up for the finale, but it's still a very solid episode with a good A-plot."
+Club gave the episode a "B+" grade and wrote, "As the penultimate episode of season two, 'The Chopper' clearly ends up mostly being the set up for the finale, but it's still a very solid episode with a good A-plot."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "You could practically feel the collective childlike glee of Brooklyn Nine-Nine's entire creative team in the moment that gives its episode this title: Peralta, Boyle, and Holt jumping into a field from a real-life helicopter."
 Andy Crump of Paste gave the episode a 9.0 rating and wrote, "Maybe the lack of poise in the B-plot is a good thing, though.
 If interoffice feuding gives 'The Chopper' its engine, exemplary fatherhood is its anchor."